ethus3h/personal/work/Fall 2018/NMD498/Assignment 5/no-ite.md

 The fourth trait is _appropriation_.
 This proposed project ideally will be highly appropriative, because so much work has already been done.
 It would in all probability be hugely wasteful and impractical to attempt to build everything from scratch, rather than to leverage existing systems (even if only practical through inspiration!) and merely work to fill gaps and integrate the various existing technologies well.
 That said, reliance on proprietary or externally managed technologies should be eliminated as soon as practical, with all elements of the project and its dependencies being fully libre, because proprietary, non-maintainable, and trade-dependent systems are brittle and are a huge threat to the ability of human society to maintain its standards of living over time.
 Any external dependencies of the project should be libre, so they can be forked and maintained if necessary.

 The fifth trait is _networkedness_.
 As a design goal for this project, networking should be provided when available, but never mandatory.
 Systems that depend entirely on networking are, echoing the discussion of the fourth point, brittle.
-A cloud computing–backed virtual digital assistant, for instance, is thoroughly useless in the event of networking being unavailable.
 Once constructed, the best tools would be fully usable in a vacuum.

 The sixth trait is being _global_.
 The proposed project is intended to be able to be geographically dispersed, although individual communities would only be able to collaborate on physical projects by being physically colocated, for obvious reasons.